al-zah/tarantino/README.md

 When developing large client-side or server-side applications it is not always possible to define routes in one location.
 Usually individual decoupled components register their own routes with the application router.
-We refer to this as _Adhoc Routing._ Lets take a look at the API `director` exposes for adhoc routing:
+We refer to this as _Adhoc Routing._ Lets take a look at the API `tarantino` exposes for adhoc routing:

 **Client-side Routing**